 - 1 Look quickly at the pictures in the book and answer the questions. - a Where do you think the story takes place?
-Tick (✓) 2 continents.
-America Asia Africa Europe Australia b What kind of story is it?
-Tick (✓). thriller adventure detective story romance - 2 💬 Look at the pictures below.
-Talk about them with a partner. - a Which picture do you prefer?
-Give reasons. - b Which place would you like to visit?
-Give reasons.
+Tick (\checkmark) 2 continents. - America Asia Africa Europe Australia - b What kind of story is it?
+Tick (\checkmark) . - ☐ Thriller ☐ Adventure ☐ Detective Story ☐ Romance

+2 Look at the pictures below.
+Discuss.

-3 Now write short descriptions of the places.
+- 1 Which picture do you prefer?
+Give reasons. - 2 Which place would you like to visit?
+Give reasons. - 3 Now write short descriptions of the places.
 What do you think the two places are and where are they?